Go to content Go to main navigation More in this section

 The patch uses a four week cycle

-Like the birth control pill, the Evra birth control patch is based on a 4 week or 28 day cycle.
+Like most birth control pills, the Evra birth control patch is based on a 4 week or 28 day cycle.

 A patch is applied on the same day of the week for 3 weeks in a row (21 days), and the fourth week is patch-free.
-Your period should come during this fourth week.
+You should have a period like bleed during this fourth week.

 The patch must be applied properly